Pinterest Hidden ImagePinterest Hidden Image

 • My Review: โ˜…โ˜…โ˜…โ˜†โ˜†

-The Unsinkable Greta James follows a struggling musician who embarks on an Alaskan cruise with her estranged father after her mother’s death, leading to healing and self-discovery amidst the scenic backdrop, as well as unexpected romance.
+The Unsinkable Greta James follows a struggling musician who embarks on an Alaskan cruise with her estranged father after her mother’s death, leading to healing and self-discovery amidst the scenic backdrop and unexpected romance.

 Greta James falls apart on stage after her mother’s sudden death.
 Still, she agrees to go on an Alaskan cruise with her unsupportive father, which was supposed to be a wedding anniversary celebration.